Polemic is contentious rhetoric intended to support a

 shim for a browser API.”

-situation where a programmer lets performance considerations affect the
+where a programmer lets performance considerations affect the design of a

-completion, turning potential into reality sooner than we need to.
-It
+turning potential into reality sooner than we need to.
+It often leads to

 For example, we might know that eventually we will need a certain